Get an annual AARP membership for only $9. Offer ends 12/11.

 Care options for the deaf and hard of hearing include:

-• Deaf independent living communities: Retirement communities, 55+ communities, active adult communities, and continuing care retirement communities allow older adults to enjoy their independence without worrying about lawn maintenance, snow removal, or other homeownership chores.
+• Deaf independent living communities: Retirement communities, 55+ communities, active adult communities, and continuing care retirement communities allow older adults to enjoy independence without worrying about lawn maintenance, snow removal, or other homeownership chores.
 Community events, clubs, and shared amenities like gyms and pools make retirement fun!
 You can find options at varying price points.

 • Deaf assisted living facilities: Assisted living facilities (ALFs) provide help with activities of daily living, meals, and social and educational opportunities.
 An ALF catering to deaf older adults will typically offer activities in American Sign Language (ASL), provide interpreters, and feature helpful technology in resident rooms.
-The median cost for this type of care was $59,007 annually in 2024.2
+The estimated median cost for this type of care was $66,126 annually in 2024.2

 • Hospice care: Hospice provides end-of-life care for terminal individuals — in their current homes or a designated hospice center.
-Hospice care for deaf seniors and those with hearing loss uses ASL as the primary language.
+Hospice care for deaf seniors and those with hearing loss use ASL as the primary language.
 Hospice costs are often covered by insurance.

 • Veterans housing for seniors: Veterans and their spouses might qualify for senior living options contracted through the Department of Veterans Affairs (VA), including nursing homes, assisted living facilities, care homes, respite care, and home health services.
 Speak to your VA case manager or visit the VA’s Geriatrics and Extended Care website for more information.

 • Home health aides/personal home care aides: Older adults who’d rather age in their own homes might prefer a home health aide.
 Home health aides assist with activities of daily living, transportation, shopping, light house cleaning, and other tasks that get more difficult with age.
 Some home health aide agencies train staff in ASL or offer interpreters.
-This type of care costs $65,004 annually for 44 care hours each week.2
+This type of care costs an estimated $77,769 annually for 44 care hours each week.2

 Did You Know?